rust-lang/rust/src/doc/rustc/src/platform-support/wasm32-unknown-unknown.md

 default and no proposals since its inception.

 To enable individual features it can be done with `-Ctarget-feature=+foo`.
-Available features can be found through:
+Available features for Rust code itself are documented in the [reference] and can also be found through:

 ```sh
 $ rustc -Ctarget-feature=help --target wasm32-unknown-unknown